Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy: Peak Structure: Polaron Resonance

 \subsection{Trimer}

 Similarly to the dimer case, we can relate the peaks appearing in the trimer profile corresponding to the deepest bound state; see \Fig{fig:spec_trimer}, the magnified version of \Fig{fig:spectrum}(b).
 Again, we can identify the single or double occupation of the weakest bound state on top of the occupation of the trimer states detailed in the main text.
 Their specific energies are as follows: \begin{itemize} \item[$(1)$] Tetramer: $E_T+E^{(\Delta)}_{3,D}$, \item[$(2)$] Pentamer: $E_{1,T}+E^{(\Delta)}_{3,T}$, \item[$(3)$] Tetramer: $E_{1,T}+E^{(\Delta)}_{3,D}$. \end{itemize} Note that there are further spectral features visible with very small signal strength.
 These can also be identified analogously to the preceding discussion using weakly bound states.
 However, as they are so weak in strength, we defer from discussing these in further detail.
+Furthermore, there are other possible scenarios that exist, e.g., breaking a Cooper pair and trapping both particles, but these do not result in clear, distinct peaks in our spectra due to their small many-body wave-function overlap.